What is the difference between Tdap and DTaP?

 Side Effects and Risks Associated with Tdap and DTaP Vaccines

 Like any medication or vaccine, Tdap and DTaP vaccines can have side effects, although they are generally mild and temporary.
 The most common side effects include pain, redness, or swelling at the injection site.
 These local reactions usually resolve within a few days.
-Some individuals may experience fatigue, headache, or a low-grade fever, which are considered normal responses to the vaccine.
+Some individuals may experience fatigue, headache, or a low-grade fever, which are considered normal responses to vaccination.

 Common Side Effects of Tdap and DTaP Vaccines